-There are management equity schemes ('MEP') in place allowing equity participation in the FNZ Group.
-Under the MEP, employees and other specific individuals (including Executive and Non-Executive Directors) hold direct and indirect ownership interests in the FNZ Group, the value of which will depend on the achievement of value-creation performance hurdles.
+There are two management equity schemes (MEP and MIP) allowing equity participation in the FNZ Group, both of which are considered to be long-term reward.
+Under the MEP, certain employees and other specific individuals (including Executive and Non-Executive Directors) hold direct and/or indirect ownership interests in the FNZ Group, the value of which will depend on the achievement of value-creation hurdles.
 All MEP interests have now exceeded the original four year vesting schedule and are fully vested.